TheGreenPig/Apate/README.md

  - The hidden message should turn *italic* if you did it right
  - There can't be a string after the hidden message.
 The second `*` should be the last character
+ - Most settings in the App dont require a restart, but it might help

 ## Authors